Smokin' in the Boys Room: Mötley Crüe version

-The song was covered in 1985 by Mötley Crüe.
-Released as a single, "Smokin' in the Boys Room" got to number 16 on the U.S. Billboard Hot 100, and became Mötley Crüe's first Top 40 hit.
+"Smokin' in the Boys Room" was covered by the American glam metal band Mötley Crüe.
+It was released on June 24, 1985 as the lead single from their third studio album, Theatre of Pain.
+The song peaked at number 16 on the U.S. Billboard Hot 100, becoming Mötley Crüe's first Top 40 hit.

 Their version of the song appears in the 1986 film The Wraith directed by Chieffallo.
-A LeAnn Rimes version appeared on the album Nashville Outlaws: A Tribute To Mötley Crüe.
+Another cover by LeAnn Rimes appears on the album Nashville Outlaws: A Tribute to Mötley Crüe.

 Music video

-Crüe's version was accompanied by a conceptual music video featuring Michael Berryman as the school principal.
-The video focuses on a high school student named Jimmy who is mistreated and misunderstood in school.
-After he is paddled by the principal for (truthfully) claiming that a dog ran off with his homework, a frustrated Jimmy goes to the boys' bathroom where he sees Motley Crüe in the mirrors.
+Mötley Crüe's version was accompanied by a music video featuring Michael Berryman as the school principal.
+It focuses on a high school student named Jimmy who is mistreated and misunderstood in school.
+After he is paddled by the principal for (truthfully) claiming that a dog ran off with his homework, a frustrated Jimmy goes to the boys' bathroom, where he sees Motley Crüe in the mirrors.
 The band pulls him through the mirror to join them, and Jimmy and Motley Crüe watch a dystopian vision of the school through a barred window.
 At the end of the music video, the principal apologizes to Jimmy and offers an A for his missing homework; Jimmy doesn't accept and rips up the homework.
-After Jimmy walks away, Nikki Sixx reaches out of the mirror and snatches the dumbfounded principal's toupée.
+After Jimmy walks away, the band's bassist, Nikki Sixx, reaches out of the mirror and snatches the dumbfounded principal's toupée.